xiecong/minimal-mistakes/_pages/projects.md

 <br>DataV.js</br>
 DataV.js is an open source Javascript library based on D3.js and Rafael.js.
 It allows people with no pro- gramming knowledge to visualize their data freely.
 It is now applied in some websites such as Alipay.com and Taobao Index.
 I am one of the core algorithm designers and the programmers.
+It is now applied in some websites such as Alipay.com and Taobao Index.
 Source code in GitHub: https://github.com/TBEDP/datavjs DataV.js Extension in Chrome Web Store: http://goo.gl/4nOOlX